Deep-fried foods play a role in many traditional cuisines and are a staple of the fast food industry.

 Avocado oil has a similar composition to olive oil.
 It’s mainly monounsaturated with some saturated and polyunsaturated fats mixed in.

 Refined avocado oil has a high smoke point of 520°F (270°C) and a slightly nutty taste.

 Peanut oil, also known as groundnut oil, has a high smoke point of about 446°F (230°C).

-It is very popular for deep frying because of its neutral taste.
+It’s popular for deep frying because it has a neutral taste (11).

-It is relatively high in polyunsaturated fats (about 32%), which makes it vulnerable to oxidative damage at high temperatures (
+It contains around 32% polyunsaturated fats.
+This is a relatively high amount that makes it vulnerable to oxidative damage at high temperatures (

 Palm oil consists mostly of saturated and monounsaturated fats, making it a great choice for deep frying.